vrybas/vrybas.github.io/source/_posts/2014-08-15-a-way-of-organizing-poros-in-rails.markdown

 it's a good idea to create a `UserList` class, which will handle all this logic.

 But where do I put this class?
-Is this a Service / Model / UseCase / Entity / QueryObject?
+Is this a Service / Model / Use Case / Entity / Query Object / Policy Object?
 When using namespaces, the answer is - I don't really care.

 All I need to do is to create one more folder in `controllers/` with the same name as controller.